IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ### Adequate resources

 States must provide adequate resources to ensure men and boys enjoy their human rights.

+Insuffient resources is cannot be used as an excuse for d

 > Article 3 is a cross-cutting obligation and applies to all the rights contained in articles 6 to 15 of the Covenant.
 It requires addressing gender-based social and cultural prejudices, **providing for equality in the allocation of resources**, and promoting the sharing of responsibilities in the family, community and public life.  [^95]

 > To design and implement policies and programmes to give long-term effect to the economic, social and cultural rights of both men and women on the basis of equality.
-These may include the adoption of temporary special measures to accelerate women’s equal enjoyment of their rights, gender audits, and gender-specific allocation of resources; [^96]
+These may include the adoption of temporary special measures to accelerate women’s equal enjoyment of their rights, gender audits, and **gender-specific allocation of resources**; [^96]

 > A failure to remove differential treatment on the basis of a lack of available resources is not an objective and reasonable justification unless every effort has been made to use all resources that are at the State party’s disposition in an effort to address and eliminate the discrimination, as a matter of priority[^97]